cloud-custodian/cloud-custodian/docs/source/azure/gettingstarted.rst

 """"""""""""""""""""""""""""""""""""""""""""""""

 Cloud Custodian policies can emit logs and metrics to Application Insights when the policy executes.
-Please refer to the :ref:`azure_appinsightslogging` section for further details.
+Please refer to the :ref:`azure_monitoring` section for further details.

 Next Steps